 Some of the chemicals we contact in our daily lives are man-made.
-These include some drugs, cosmetics, workplace chemicals, household cleaning agents, and so on.
+These man-made chemicals include some drugs, cosmetics, workplace products, household cleaning agents, and so on.
 Many more chemicals which we are exposed to each day occur naturally and are found in our food, in the air, and in water.
 There are far more natural chemicals in our environment than man-made ones.
 Both man-made and natural chemicals can have poisonous effects.

 There are several factors which can influence the degree of poisoning caused by a chemical.
-These are as follows:
+These factors are as follows:

 No chemical can cause poisonous effects without first coming into contact with the body.